angew74/lforms/form_definition.md

           conditions are not met the question or section is disabled (and hidden).
         * logic - (optional) either "ANY" or "ALL".
-If "ANY" is used, then any condition in "conditions" being met will trigger the action, while for "ALL" all conditions must be met.
+If "ANY" is used, then any condition in "conditions" being met will trigger the action, while for "ALL" all conditions deve essere met.
 If not specified, the default is "ANY".
     * codingInstructions - (optional) a string of help text.
 When this is present, a help button will appear next to the question, or if the "Show Help/Description" checkbox is used, the text will appear next to the